 - 1. Remove victim(s) from spill area to fresh air only if an attempt to rescue victim(s) does not present a danger to the rescuers. - 2.
 If contact with body: - a.
 Remove contaminated clothing while under an emergency shower. - b.
-Flood affected area with water for at least 15 minutes or longer if pain persists. - c.
+Flood affected area(s) with water for at least 15 minutes or longer if pain persists. - c.
 Wash skin with mild soap and water do not use neutralizing chemicals, unguents, creams, lotions, or salves. - 3.
 If contact with eyes: - a.
 Lead the victim(s) immediately to an emergency eye wash facility. - b.
 Hold eye lids open. - c.
 Flush eyes for at least 15 minutes or longer if pain persists. - 4.
-The victim should follow standard injury reporting (https://www.umaryland.edu/policies-andprocedures/library/research/procedures/ehs/report-a-work-related-incident-orillness.php) procedures, including submission of a first report of injury and seeking medical treatment.
+The victim should follow standard injury reporting procedures, including the submission of a first report of injury form and seeking medical treatment.
 If the victim is unable to seek care on their own due to the seriousness of their condition, call 911.
 Have the SDS(s) for the chemical(s) involved available if possible.